Sigfrid Karg-Elert: Biography

 From August 1901 to September 1902 he worked as a piano teacher in Magdeburg.
 It was during this period that he changed his name to Sigfrid Karg-Elert, adding a variant of his mother's maiden name to his surname, and adopting the Swedish spelling of his first name.

 Having returned to Leipzig, he started devoting himself to composition, primarily for the piano (encouraged by Edvard Grieg, whom he greatly admired); and in 1904 he met the Berlin publisher Carl Simon, who introduced him to the harmonium.
 From then on until his death he created one of the most significant and extensive catalogs of original works for this instrument.
-Encouraged by the organist Paul Homeyer, he reworked several of these harmonium compositions for organ, before composing his first original organ piece, 66 Chorale Improvisations, Op.
+Encouraged by the organist Paul Homeyer, he reworked several of these harmonium compositions for organ, before composing his first original organ work, the 66 Chorale Improvisations, Op.
 65 in 1909.

 In 1910, Karg-Elert married Luise Kretzschmar (1890–1971); four years later their daughter Katharina was born.

 After having served as a regimental oboist during World War I, Karg-Elert was appointed instructor of music theory and composition at the Leipzig Conservatory in 1919.
+One of his pupils was composer Gonzalo Brenes.

 From 1924, Karg-Elert gave weekly harmonium recitals on the radio from his home, through which he performed his second sonata for harmonium as part of his 50th birthday celebrations in 1927.